 If you are just starting to tan, you may want to limit your sessions to just a few minutes, every other day.
 As you’re beginning to get some color, you can gradually start increasing the timing of your tanning sessions.

 Step 3: Test your lotion!

 No matter which indoor tanning lotion you choose, it’s always a good idea to first test it on a small area of your skin.
 Each skin type is different, so what worked for your friend might not give the same results on your skin.

 Step 4: Even application!

 One of the most important things to remember if you wish to have a good tan is to apply the lotion evenly.
 Since some of these indoor tanning lotions contain bronzer/self-tanner, you might want to wash your hands afterwards to avoid orange palms.
 Another way to ensure an even application is by using a tanning mitt or glove and rubbing the tanner in circular motion.
 Doing this will prevent any color streaks.

 After your session ends, avoid taking a shower in the first few hours.
 Most indoor tanning lotions continue working and darkening your skin even after the session has ended, so you might want to wait a few hours before showering.
 Finally, make sure to moisturize after the shower to keep your skin smooth, hydrated and prevent peeling.

-So, What are the 5 best indoor tanning lotions you can use this season?
+So, What are the 5 best indoor tanning lotions in 2018?

 The Australian Gold Cheeky Brown Accelerator + Bronzer has a pleasant fragrance of Cocoa which most of us will enjoy since it’s not too strong.
 This lotion is labeled for indoor and outdoor use, although it doesn’t offer any SPF, so you should be careful when exposed to direct sun rays.